Spring Green Notes © Frances Michaels

 vegetables, especially tomatoes, by starting them in a warm spot ahead of time.
 We use

-Mini Propagators for this and a
+Mini Propagators for this and a heated propagator tray,

-or a sunny spot on a veranda works well.
-Remember to use a good quality seed-raising mix as it has the necessary
+but the top of a hot water system or a sunny spot on a veranda works well.
+Remember to use a good quality

-aeration to allow seeds to germinate successfully.
+seed-raising mix as it has the necessary aeration to allow seeds to germinate successfully.

 For more information on Successful Seed Raising.